4 Tips to Get Aging Adults to Stop Driving

-How to get an elderly person to stop driving is a top question among caregivers.
-If you’ve discovered that your parent or spouse is no longer a safe driver, talking to them about giving up the car keys is one of the most difficult conversations to have, but one that’s extremely important.
+How do you get an elderly person to stop driving?
+It's a top question among caregivers.
+If you’ve discovered that your parent or spouse is no longer a safe driver, talking to them about giving up the car keys is one of the most difficult conversations you'll ever have.

-If your senior is no longer safe behind the wheel, they could hurt themselves or other innocent people, even children.
+If your loved one is no longer safe behind the wheel, they could hurt themselves or other innocent people, even children.
 It’s better to have these conversations before an accident happens.

 We’ve got 4 tips to make the discussion easier and more successful.
 Understanding why they’re so resistant to giving up driving will also make a difference when you talk with them.